hacklaen/EasyRad/README.md

 `<label>` tags may be applied to all tags although MRRT restricts them to template fields, i.e. `<select>` and `<input>` tags.

 #### Limitations
-The actual version does not support referenced content inside template.
-This limitation causes, that
-1.	referenced images are not displayed in the user interface,
-2.	the `<embed>` tag is ignored.

-Templates may import stylesheets with the `<link>` tag, but the URL must be specified relative to the `easyrad/index.html` file.

-Due to limitations of the used clipboard.js library the following browsers are supported:
-- Chrome 42+
-- Firefox 41+
-- Safari 10+
-- Edge 12+
-- IE 9+
-- Opera 29+

 ### Rendering of templates
 The MRRT templates are first rendered as HTML5 content.
 Because HTML5 does not support the `<INPUT type="textarea">` element defined in MRRT, this element is replaced by a `<textarea>` element.